debevv/nanoMODBUS/README.md

-# nanoMODBUS - A compact MODBUS RTU/TCP C library for microcontrollers
+# nanoMODBUS - A compact MODBUS RTU/TCP C library for embedded/microcontrollers

 nanoMODBUS is a small C library that implements the Modbus protocol.
-It is especially useful in resource-constrained systems like microcontrollers.
+It is especially useful in embedded and resource-constrained systems like microcontrollers.
 Its main features are: